mainak2003/WebApp/README.md

 # WebApp

 Currently I'm in the first sem (1st year) and have learnt to make basic frontend websites.
-This is my first Web Development Project.
+This is my first Web Development Project for an startup idea!

+It's a small software solution providing early age startup!
+We make Webapps for small businesses and help them to reach more potential customers!!
 __________________________________________________________________________________________________________________________

 # Developer Information